 I remember reading a quote online which I feel perfectly explains how a lot of my grief feels like:

 Losing a parent is like wanting to go home so much- but you can't.

-There are a lot of things I still have to get used to, and I know that some things may never go away.
+There are a lot of things I still must get used to, and I know that some things may never go away.